Charles Howe (writer): Works

 Devout Meditations, or, A Collection of Thoughts upon Religious and Philosophical Subjects was published in 1751, nine years after Howe's death.
 This work was written for his own use, and was first published, posthumously, as "by a Person of Honour", in 1751, together with Edward Young's commendations.
 The author's name was prefixed to the second edition in 1752.
 The work was included in John Wesley's Christian Library, 1819–27, vol. xxvi., and in John Jebb's Piety without Asceticism, 1837, pp. 255–404.

 Family

-Charles Howe was the brother of Scrope Howe, 1st Viscount Howe, John Grubham Howe and Emanuel Scrope Howe.
+Charles Howe was the brother of Scrope Howe, 1st Viscount Howe, John Grubham Howe and Emanuel Howe.

 He had three sons and three daughters, all of whom predeceased their mother, with the exception of Leonora Maria, who became the wife of Peter Bathurst of Clarendon Park, Wiltshire.